devcoin/core/doc/build-mingw-under_linux.md

              burningdaylight/docker-mingw-qt5 /bin/bash
 ```

-Nex we update and install dependencies:
+Next we update and install dependencies:

 NOTE: You need to enter a differ